top of page

 The Psychology of Motivation

-By Claire Nam Image from Brickwork India Why do we sometimes feel unstoppable when writing, working, or exercising with ease, only to lose all our drive the next day?
+Image from Brickwork India Why do we sometimes feel unstoppable when writing, working, or exercising with ease, only to lose all our drive the next day?
 The mystery of motivation has puzzled philosophers and psychologists for centuries.
 It’s the invisible fuel behind every human action, the difference between ambition and apathy.
-Yet despite how we often talk about “staying motivated,” few of us understand where that feeling comes from–or why it fades so easily
+Yet despite how we often talk about “staying motivated,” few of us understand where that feeling comes from–or why it fades so easily.
+Intrinsic vs

 Health Deserts: Why Access to Care Still Depends on Your ZIP Code

-By Claire Nam Image from the Nashville Post Healthcare in America is often described as advanced, innovative, and even world-class.
+Image from the Nashville Post Healthcare in America is often described as advanced, innovative, and even world-class.
 However, these words don’t reflect the reality for millions living far from major hospitals or who can’t afford basic care.
 In these regions, known as “health deserts,” the distance between a person and the nearest clinic can become the difference between a check-up and a life-threatening crisis.
-The Uneven Map of Care A health desert is any co
+The Uneven Map of Care A health desert is any community with l

 Does Microlearning Actually Work?

-By Aiden Ahn With the emergence of technology in education, microlearning has become a popular way to study information.
+With the emergence of technology in education, microlearning has become a popular way to study information.
 This article explores the benefits and drawbacks that microlearning provides for students.
 Picture by EQS Group.
 What is microlearning?
 Microlearning is a style of studying that has become increasingly popular since the beginning of the 21st century.
-Essentially, it is where tiny bits of information are consumed in short sessions that last a maximum of thi
+Essentially, it is where tiny bits of information are consumed in short sessions that last a maximum of thirteen minutes

 Walk To End Alzheimer’s 2025: A Retrospective on the Bergen-Passaic Trail

-By Aiden Ahn Photo courtesy of Alzheimer's New Jersey An introduction to Alzheimer’s disease Alzheimer’s disease, often abbreviated to “AD,” is a neurodegenerative condition discovered by German psychiatrist and pathologist Alois Alzheimer in 1906.
-Alzheimer’s early process starts with excessive harmful protein growth, most often forming amyloid plaques, which interfere with neuron activity and eventually cause tangles with other proteins vital for neuronal transportation and
+Photo courtesy of Alzheimer's New Jersey An introduction to Alzheimer’s disease Alzheimer’s disease, often abbreviated to “AD,” is a neurodegenerative condition discovered by German psychiatrist and pathologist Alois Alzheimer in 1906.
+Alzheimer’s early process starts with excessive harmful protein growth, most often forming amyloid plaques, which interfere with neuron activity and eventually cause tangles with other proteins vital for neuronal transportation and communicatio

 Should Artificial Intelligence be Used in Classrooms?